hankbao/libreboot/www/amd-libre.md

 This has several benefits for AMD.
 There is currently a huge demand in the market for libre hardware.
-At present, the only companies providing it are ones like [Ministry of Freedom](https://minifree.org) where systems are sold with entirely free software, including the boot firmware and operating system, without any signed firmware for which no keys are available to the public.
+At present, the only companies providing it are ones like libreboot suppliers where systems are sold with entirely free software, including the boot firmware and operating system, without any signed firmware for which no keys are available to the public.

 The problem?
 These companies are selling much older systems that are made libre mostly through reverse engineering.
 At present, the systems